trumant/gemara/README.md

 Activities in the Audit layer provide monitoring, logging, and reporting on deployed resource state.

-Auditing may be built based on Layer 5 enforcement, or other requirements of the organization — such as cost monitoring.
+Auditing may be built based on Layer 4 assessment results, informed by Layer 5 enforcement remediation activities, while considering other requirements of the organization — such as cost monitoring.
 This layer ensures that the organization is able to monitor the state of deployed resources and report on their compliance with the organization's policies.

 ## Tooling